 FOUNDATION COURSES Theological Foundations [CORE: TF] and Philosophical Foundations [CORE: PF] should be taken by the end of the student's first year.
 THRS 117 Theological Foundations PHIL 120 Philosophical Foundations in the Study of Human Nature >>One Quantitative Reasoning [CORE: QR] and one Writing Intensive [CORE: WI] course should be taken by the end of the student's second year.
-Quantitative Reasoning [CORE: QR] Courses CSCI 110 Introduction to Computer Programming CSCI 150 Applications of Discrete Structures MATH 123 Applications of Contemporary Mathematics MATH 128 Introduction to Statistics for Business MATH 131 Calculus and Analytic Geometry 1 MATH 132 Calculus and Analytic Geometry 2 MATH 203 Linear Algebra MATH 212 Principles of Algebra and Data (for EDUC majors only) MATH 220 Principles of Geometry (for EDUC majors only) MATH 221 Statistics in the Sciences SSCI 224 Basic Statistics Writing Intensive [CORE: WI] Courses This module is fulfilled by taking any course designated as writing intensive in the course timetable and may be drawn from any of the Foundations courses (above) or from any general core courses at the 100 or 200 level (below).
-In addition, the following courses are always designated as writing intensive: (Other core requirements that are fulfilled by writing intensive courses are also indicated) ENGL 150 Introduction to Literary Studies [CORE: EI, WI] ENGL 221 The American Short Story [CORE: DD, WI] FREN 305 Introduction to French Literature and Literary Criticism [ADV CORE: EI, WI] GERM 304 German Composition [ADV CORE: EI, WI] HONR 101 Introduction to Honors (honors program students only) [CORE: WI] HUMA 100 Introduction to the Humanities Through the Fine Arts [CORE: EI, WI] Second language competency is to be completed by the end of the student's third year.
+Quantitative Reasoning [CORE: QR] Courses Introduction to Computer Programming Applications of Discrete Structures Applications of Contemporary Mathematics Introduction to Statistics for Business Calculus and Analytic Geometry 1 Calculus and Analytic Geometry 2 Linear Algebra Principles of Algebra and Data (for EDUC majors only) Principles of Geometry (for EDUC majors only) Statistics in the Sciences Basic Statistics Writing Intensive [CORE: WI] Courses This module is fulfilled by taking any course designated as writing intensive in the course timetable and may be drawn from any of the Foundations courses (above) or from any general core courses at the 100 or 200 level (below).
+In addition, the following courses are always designated as writing intensive: (Other core requirements that are fulfilled by writing intensive courses are also indicated) ENGL 150 Literature and Writing [CORE: EI, WI] ENGL 221 The American Short Story [CORE: DD, WI] FREN 305 Introduction to French Literature and Literary Criticism [ADV CORE: EI, WI] GERM 304 German Composition [ADV CORE: EI, WI] HONR 101 Introduction to Honors (honors program students only) [CORE: WI] HUMA 100 Introduction to the Humanities Through the Fine Arts [CORE: EI, WI] Second language competency is to be completed by the end of the student's third year.
 Second Language Competency [CORE: SL] This module is fulfilled by demonstrating basic competence in two languages.
 Proficiency IN EACH LANGUAGE must be demonstrated by the end of the third year by using the following options: - 1) Providing a high school or secondary school transcript indicating successful graduation.
 (Note: an English translation is required if the transcript is not written in English) - 2) Earning a grade of 'C' or better in a second-semester language course at St. Norbert College or another post-secondary school. - 3) Scoring at a skill level equivalent to a second-semester collegiate language course on a placement exam available at St. Norbert College. - 4) Achieving the Seal of Biliteracy - 5) Demonstrating language competence by test: